SenseLogic/DECKER/README.md

 ## Options

 ```
---input_folder INPUT_FOLDER/ : read the deck files from this folder
+--media_folder MEDIA_FOLDER/ : read or write the media files using this folder
 --input_format "format" : parses the card parameters with this format
---output_folder OUTPUT_FOLDER/ : write the deck files into this folder
 --output_format "format" : exports the card parameters with this format
 --trim : trim the card parameters
 --dump : dump the processing data